A Poisson--Poincar\'e--Dulac for Poisson Connections: Rank two meromorphic Poisson modules and Poisson triples

-\begin{remark} Once one works in a gauge where the Poisson connection is logarithmic (or Euler--Poisson in the non-resonant regime), the matrix $\Theta$ above becomes a \emph{logarithmic $\mathfrak{sl}_2$-system along Hamiltonian leaves}.
-All local linearization statements (Poisson Poincar\'e--Dulac) apply verbatim to this rank two situation, and the consequences for monodromy/holonomy groupoids are then read off from the residue tuple. \end{remark}
+\begin{remark} Once one works in a gauge where the Poisson connection is logarithmic, or Euler--Poisson in the effectively non-resonant regime, the matrix \(\Theta\) above becomes a logarithmic \(\mathfrak{sl}_2\)-system along Hamiltonian leaves.
+The preceding local linearisation theorem applies to those rank two systems satisfying the fixed-principal-part and effective non-resonance hypotheses, and the consequences for monodromy/holonomy groupoids are then read off from the residue tuple. \end{remark}